ethnosdev/memorize_scripture/docs/docs/getting-started/getting-started.md

 :::tip
 Don't enter too many new verses at once.
 Instead, only add a new verse at the point you're ready for it.
 One new verse a week is a good long-term strategy.

+Another option is to create an extra collection and name it something like **To Learn**.
+Fill that collection with all of the verses that you want to learn.
+Then, when you're ready for a new verse, move it to your active collection.
+See the **Making Changes** section for how to move verses between collections.
 :::

 In the next section, you'll learn how to practice the verses you've entered.